jon-jacky/Piety/editors/README.md

 call *refresh()*.
 The display restores and you can resume work.
 You can try to restart *pmacs* by typing the function call *pm()* and  try to avoid using the erroneous commmand.
-If that fails, you can return to the Python prompt by typing *M-x*, and start a simpler editor that does not use the erroneous code.
+If that fails, you can return to the Python prompt by typing *M-x*, and start a simpler editor that does not import the erroneous code.
 Type *dm()* to run *dmacs* which does not provide inline editing, or just type the many *edsel* commands at  the REPL -- they do not use keycodes.
 You can even revert to *sked* which does not update the display at all.